Spencer (film): Critical response

-Response of Princess Diana's staff
+Response of the Princess' staff

 Stewart's portrayal of Diana was hailed as one of the most accurate portrayals of the late Princess.
 Ken Wharfe, Diana's former bodyguard, commented, "Out of all the people who have played Diana over the past 10 years, she's the closest to her.
 She managed to perfect her mannerisms."
 Former Royal Chef Darren McGrady, who was portrayed by actor Sean Harris in the film, said, "Kristen Stewart is amazing as the princess, with her mannerisms and her voice ... the happy scenes of her with the boys, it was like her coming alive again.
 For real, Kristen Stewart played an amazing part."
 However, McGrady also pointed out that the film took considerable liberties, especially with its use of metaphors, but acknowledged that the film was a fictionalised take on what possibly could have happened.